 Dr. Tarak Choksi's medical specialty is general internal medicine and geriatrics (elderly care).
-He is a graduate of Smt.
-NHL Municipal Medical College and a graduate of New York Methodist Hospital's residency program.
-His clinical interests include diabetes, obesity, and heart problems.
-Dr. Choksi is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Choksi (or staff) speaks Gujarati and Hindi.
-Dr. Choksi's hospital/clinic affiliations include St. Joseph's Hospital, St. Joseph's Women's Hospital, and St. Joseph Children's Hospital.
+Clinical interests for Dr. Choksi include diabetes, obesity, and heart problems.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Choksi is a graduate of Smt.
+NHL Municipal Medical College.
+His residency was performed at New York Methodist Hospital.
+Dr. Choksi (or staff) speaks the following languages: Gujarati and Hindi.
+He is affiliated with St. Joseph's Hospital, St. Joseph's Women's Hospital, and St. Joseph Children's Hospital.

 Relevant Interests: , acid reflux (GERD)